holepunchto/hyperdht/README.md

 Note: by default it uses the mainnet bootstrap nodes.

+#### Isolated DHT network

-To create your own isolated DHT network is as follows:
+To create your own DHT network is as follows:

 1) Run your first bootstrap node:
 ```sh